Young Artist

 The Bolz Young Artist Competition is a highly-regarded statewide competition in which Wisconsin’s young musicians compete for scholarships and the opportunity to perform as soloists with the MSO.
 The competition is open to Wisconsin residents in grades 9-12.
 Previous winners may not compete in consecutive years on the same instrument.
 Contracted musicians of the MSO are ineligible.

-Discover more about our past winners and presentations of The Final Forte!
+Discover more about our past The Final Forte performances!

 2024